kydance/kydance.github.io/posts/golang-GMP/index.md

 	// 1.
 When a channel operation wakes up a blocked goroutine, it sets param to
 	//    point to the sudog of the completed blocking operation.
 	// 2.
 By gcAssistAlloc1 to signal back to its caller that the goroutine completed
 	//    the GC cycle.
-It is unsafe to do so in any other way, because the goroutine&#39;s
+It is unsafe to do so in any other way, because the goroutine's
 	//    stack may have moved in the meantime.
 	// 3.
 By debugCallWrap to pass parameters to a new goroutine because allocating a
 	//    closure in the runtime is forbidden.